A topic from the subject of Biochemistry in Chemistry.

 Classification

 Vitamins are classified into two main groups: water-soluble (B vitamins, vitamin C) and fat-soluble (vitamins A, D, E, K).
-Minerals are categorized based on their abundance and function.
+Minerals are categorized based on their abundance in the body (major minerals like calcium and phosphorus vs. trace minerals like iron and zinc) and their specific functions.

 Various techniques are used to study vitamins and minerals in biochemical processes, such as: